How Schools Can Manage Conflict

 It's important to note that the appropriate method of conflict resolution may vary depending on factors such as the nature of the conflict, the relationship between the parties, and the desired outcome.
 In some cases, a combination of methods or alternative approaches may be necessary to address the conflict effectively.

-Recruit teaching and support staff
+Recruit teaching staff

 Meet Jamie Heath